aosabook/500lines/sampler/README.md

 decisions when programming with samples and probabilities that will influence the overall cleanliness, coherence, and correctness of your code.
-In this chapter, we will go through a simple example of how to sample random items in a computer game, building up to a more generic implementation of a commonly used type of sampler called a *rejection sampler*.
-In particular, we will focus on the design decisions which are specific to working with probabilities: including functions both for sampling and for evaluating probabilities, working in "log-space", allowing reproducibility, and separating the process of generating samples from the specific application.
+In this chapter, we will go through a simple example of how to sample random items in a computer game.
+In particular, we will focus on the design decisions which are specific to working with
+probabilities: including functions both for sampling and for evaluating probabilities, working in "log-space", allowing reproducibility, and separating the process of generating samples from the specific application.

 #### A brief aside about notation